dchou1618/data-labs-streamlit/README.md

 # Conclusions

 * The tool reveals that whether or not polar opposite embedding dimensions are well-defined (Alaska having a higher absolute coefficient for cold-hot dimension) depends on the original embeddings.
-We may want to look into what makes certain embeddings better than others.
+We may want to look into what makes certain embeddings better than others at having more pronounced polar opposite dimensions.
+For instance, the facebook word embedding in the tool is much better at having a specific polar opposite associated with a term than the roberta embeddings.